Clinical Rotation and Call Schedule

 The close geographic proximity of our three primary medical centers is a major benefit to residents on call - there is no driving between medical centers - just a quick walk from site to site when needed.

 Residents spend their PGY-1 (intern) year rotating through general surgery and otolaryngology head and neck surgery (OHNS) services during thirteen 4-week blocks.
-When they are on an off-service (non-OHNS) rotation, residents rotate through six general surgery rotations:
+When they are on an off-service (non-OHNS) rotation, residents rotate through general surgery rotations including Vascular surgery, Pediatric Surgery, VA general surgery, Surgical oncology/ endocrine surgery, and the Burn ICU.

-PGY-2 residents are responsible for handling all in-house and emergency consultations while becoming very proficient at airway management and general pediatric procedures.
-Services in the PGY-2 year include:
+PGY-2 residents are responsible for handling all in-house and emergency consultations while becoming very proficient at airway management, trauma care, and general pediatric procedures.
+There is an emphasis on early surgical exposure, with residents developing autonomy in multiple procedures early.

-The PGY-4 year is mainly focused on developing skills in advanced head, neck, and plastic surgical procedures.
-The PGY-4 also serves as the chief on Peds.
-Services include:
+The PGY-4 year is primarily focused on developing advanced skills in head & neck, plastic, and skull base surgical procedures.
+The PGY-4 also serves as the chief on the pediatric service, developing skills in complex pediatric cases including airway reconstruction, otologic surgery, sinus surgery, and craniofacial reconstructive procedures.

 In 2021, our residency switched to a night float system.
 Every night, a junior resident (PGY-2 or PGY-3) and a senior resident (PGY-4 or PGY-5) are on call for Vanderbilt University Medical Center, Monroe Carrell Jr. Children's Hospital at Vanderbilt, and the Veteran's Administration Hospital.
 An attending specific to each hospital is also on call.
 The close geographic proximity of our three medical centers is a major benefit to residents on call: there is no driving between medical centers—just a quick walk from site to site when needed.